 What is the difference between private, public, and shared dashboards?

 - Private dashboards - Only you can access the dashboard from your account.
 You must log in to see your private dashboards.

 - Public dashboards - Anyone with the URL of the application can view it.
 You don't need to log in to see public dashboards.

 - Shared dashboards - Only accessible to you and users whose emails have been specified.
-All users must have an ni.com account to access shared dashboards.
+All users must have an NI User Account to access shared dashboards.

 Why did my web app fail to upload?

-How many tags, messages, and hosted Web applications can I use or have?
+How many tags, messages, files, tag history values, and hosted Web applications can I use or have?